 Becoming a Foster Caregiver

-Right now, there are more than 5,000 kids across BC who need temporary foster families when they can’t live at home.
+Right now, there are close to 4,000 children and youth across BC who need temporary foster families when they can’t live at home.

 Many of these children and teens come from hard places; however, fostering can have a huge positive impact on their lives.